top of page

 EPA 608 Certification & Trade School Diplomas designed to get you into a job in less than 4 weeks.

-Getting into the skilled trades or starting a new job in construction or manufacturing often comes with a key requirement: safety training.
-You’ve probably heard about the OSHA 10 card, but what is it, and how do you get one?
-The process is simple: you get an osha 10 certification online by enrolling in a 10-hour course with an officially authorized provider and completing it on your own schedule.
+Starting a new job in the skilled trades, construction, or manufacturing often comes with a key requirement: safety training.
+You have probably heard about the OSHA 10 card, but what is it, and how do you get one?
+The process is simple: you get an osha 10 certification online by enrolling in a 10 hour course with an officially authorized provider and completing it on your own schedule.

 This guide breaks down everything you need to know.
-We’ll cover what the training involves, why it’s so valuable, and how to find a legitimate online course that fits your schedule and budget.
+We will cover what the training involves, why it is so valuable, and how to find a legitimate online course that fits your schedule and budget.

 What Exactly is OSHA 10 Hour Training?

 First, let’s clear up a common point of confusion.
 While many people call it an “OSHA 10 certification,” the official term is a course completion card.
-The Occupational Safety and Health Administration (OSHA) doesn’t certify workers directly.
-Instead, they authorize trainers and online providers to conduct safety awareness training through their Outreach Training Program.
+The Occupational Safety and Health Administration (OSHA) does not certify workers directly.
+Instead, they authorize trainers and online providers to conduct safety awareness training through their Outreach Training Program, which allows workers to earn their osha 10 certification online.

 This program is OSHA’s primary way to teach workers about their rights and how to recognize, avoid, and prevent common workplace hazards.
 Think of it as a foundational safety orientation.